Marine licensing and consenting: offshore renewable energy projects

 The Fisheries Mitigation, Monitoring and Communication Plan (previously known as the Fisheries Management and Mitigation Strategy) has been re-named to clarify and better reflect its purpose.

-The Fisheries Mitigation, Monitoring and Communication Plan describes the mitigation, monitoring and communication that will be put in place to avoid or minimise the adverse effects of the project on commercial fisheries (including social and economic impacts) and fish stocks (e.g. mitigate impacts on spawning grounds or areas of fish or shellfish abundance).
+The Fisheries Mitigation, Monitoring and Communication Plan (in this section referred to as “the plan”) describes the mitigation, monitoring and communication that will be put in place by a licensee or consent holder to avoid or minimise the adverse effects of a project on commercial fisheries.

-If separate marine licences are applied for (for works associated with the construction of the generating station and the transmission infrastructure) a Fisheries Mitigation, Monitoring and Communication Plan will be required for each licence application.
-Applicants should consider if a separate plan is required for each licence application, in particular if there are mitigation measures and/or monitoring that will be carried out at the operational phase.
-This will ensure clarity on the requirements of each licensee if the transmission infrastructure is transferred to a new licensee (for the operational phase).
+If marine licences for the construction of the generating station and construction of transmission infrastructure are applied for separately, a Fisheries Mitigation, Monitoring and Communication Plan will be required to cover each activity.
+Prospective applicants should consider if a separate plan for each licence application would be the most efficient administrative approach, in particular if there are specific mitigation measures and/or monitoring to be carried out during the operational phase.
+This will ensure clarity on the requirements upon each licensee where a marine licence for transmission infrastructure is transferred to a new licensee during the operational phase.

 Relevant commercial fisheries guidance includes: